 What do I do if my baby has milk spots?

 As milk spots only last for a few weeks and cause no harm, the best thing to do is leave them alone.
 Picking or prising out the spot could cause scarring as this will break the skin surface, which acts as a natural protective barrier.

 What does scabies look like?

 “Scabies can be quite difficult to see.
 At first you may be able to to see burrows of the mites that are causing it: these look like little silvery lines with a darker dot at the end,” says Dr Philippa.
-“The some people go on to develop a more widespread rash – but small red spots can appear anywhere on the body, often between the fingers,” says Dr Philippa.
+“The some people go on to develop a more widespread rash of small red spots.”

 Where on my child’s body will scabies be?
-The initial burrows are often found on the wrists/between the fingers.
+The initial burrows are often found on the wrists and between the fingers.
 The subsequent rash (if you get it) can extend over the whole body.

 At what can a child get scabies?
 Children of any age can get scabies.